 The implant itself looks like a medical screw or cylinder and is placed into the jawbone.
 Over the period of 3-6 months, the implant and jawbone bond together to provide an anchor for the crown.
 An abutment is used as an extension to complete the foundation for the new tooth to be attached.

 Sometimes several teeth need to be replaced, and implant-supported bridges are a better option as opposed to fixed bridges or removable partial dentures.
 The bone is better preserved with implant-supported bridges as it replaces some of your tooth roots and keeps the bone stronger.

 Replacing all of your teeth is also possible with implant-supported full bridges or implant-supported dentures.
 Patients are able to preserve their natural bite with implants and achieve more comfort and stability than with conventional dentures.

 Why are Implants Better than Dentures & Bridges?

-- Adjacent teeth do not have to be altered to support an implant, such as with bridgework.
+- Adjacent teeth do not have to be cut down to support an implant, such as with bridgework.
 This is significant for your overall oral health by leaving more of your own teeth untouched.
 With a tooth-supported fixed bridge, the adjacent teeth are ground down to support the fixed bridge.

-- Dental implants are integrated into the structure of your bone, preventing gum recession and possible bone loss that can sometimes be attributed to bridgework and dentures.
+- Dental implants are integrated into the structure of your bone helping to prevent bone loss and gum recession that can sometimes be attributed to bridgework and dentures.

-- Dental implants function just as your natural teeth do, offering you more comfort and stability than conventional dentures.
+- Dental implants function very much as your natural teeth do offering you more comfort and stability than conventional dentures.